tabular-io/lumin/convert-tsdb/README.md

 eliminate the sort but will also use more memory, especially if an HFile contains data for many hours.
 Also, fanout could create more files if data for the same hour is spread across multiple HFiles.

+Other options include `--limit-input-gb` and `--dry-run`, which can be used when testing.

 Adjust memory, cores, and other Spark settings as needed.